unchainedshop/unchained/docs/source/getting-started/storefront-setup.md

 Unchained engine
 ```

-4. Next two steps are to select the directory, as we already created a new empty directory you can simply press `enter`, and whether you want to initialise git which is up to you.
+4. Next two steps are to select the directory, as we already created a new empty directory you can simply press `enter`, and whether you want to initialize git which is up to you.

 ```bash
 ?
 Directory name relative to current directory